- Must visit

 Discover the best of Tallinn — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Tallinn trip today.

-Tallinn’s best-known formal park, ideal for walking among ponds, gardens, and palace grounds in an elegant historic setting.
+Tallinn’s most elegant historic park, ideal for walking among formal gardens, ponds, and palace grounds near several museums.

-A traditional Estonian mixture of roasted barley, rye, oat and pea flour, often stirred into kefir or yogurt for a nutty dessert or snack.
+A distinctive Estonian flour mix made from roasted barley, rye, oat, and pea, commonly stirred into kefir or yogurt for a lightly nutty dessert or drink.
+It is a very traditional local staple.

-One of Tallinn Old Town's best-known restaurants, serving polished Estonian and European comfort food in a warm, historic setting.
+One of Tallinn’s best-known restaurants, popular for refined Estonian and European comfort food served in a cozy, polished Old Town setting.

 Find answers to the most common questions about traveling from Warsaw to Tallinn by train.
 From journey times and ticket prices to direct connections, first and last departures, and even whether the route is scenic, our FAQs cover everything you need to plan your trip.
 Whether you’re looking for the fastest train, the cheapest option, or tips for making the most of your visit at Tallinn, this guide helps you travel smarter and with confidence.